 There is increasing evidence showing that cats who have been bred to have exaggerated physical features (such as flat faces) suffer from significant health problems that lead to lifelong suffering.
-Some of these health problems include, for example, difficulty breathing, eye and skin problems, dental problems and trouble eating.
+Some of these health problems include difficulty breathing, eye and skin problems, dental problems and trouble eating.

-RSPCA Australia is opposed to the selective breeding of companion animals which produces physical changes such as exaggerated features or behavioural changes detrimental to the animals’ health or welfare.
+The RSPCA is opposed to the selective breeding of companion animals which produces physical changes such as exaggerated features or behavioural changes detrimental to the animals’ health or welfare.

 Which breeds are affected?

-The main cat breeds in Australia that suffer from significant welfare problems associated with exaggerated physical features are flat-faced or brachycephalic cats (for example, Persians and Exotic Shorthairs), and Manx, Munchkin, and Scottish Fold cats [1].
+The main cat breeds in Australia that suffer from significant welfare problems and/or are prohibited from being bred in at least one Australian jurisdiction due to heritable defects associated with exaggerated physical features are flat-faced or brachycephalic cats (for example, Persians and Exotic Shorthairs), and Manx, Munchkin, and Scottish Fold cats [1].
 The physical appearance of these breeds may be appealing to many people making them very popular.
 However, most owners or potential owners are unaware of the significant risks posed by some of the specific characteristics of these breeds.

 What are the health and welfare problems for these cats?